Woburn Sands: Road

 The town is bisected by the former A5130, which forms part of a continuous route between the A5 at Hockliffe and the A509/A4146 near Broughton, and is close to Junction 13 of the M1 motorway, about 2 mi east of the town, accessed via local roads.

 Bus

-The town is served by two bus services: South Beds Dial-a-Ride bus 47 to Tingrith and Leighton Buzzard, and Grant Palmer service 134 to Central Milton Keynes in addition to the hourly Arriva LOOP service.
+The town is served by four bus services: the hourly Arriva LOOP service, in addition to the less frequent South Beds Dial-a-Ride bus 47 between Toddington and Leighton Buzzard, Grant Palmer service 134 to Central Milton Keynes, and the Flittabus FL12 between Maulden and Central Milton Keynes.

 Milton Keynes City Council also operates an on demand bus service known as "MK Connect", which serves the whole Milton Keynes unitary authority area, including most of Woburn Sands, which predominantly lies under the jurisdiction of said City Council.

 Media

 Local television news programmes are BBC Look East and ITV News Anglia, BBC South Today and ITV News Meridian can also be received.
 Local radio stations are BBC Three Counties Radio on 104.5 FM, Heart East on 103.3 FM, and MKFM, a community based station which broadcast from Milton Keynes.
 The town is served by the local newspaper, Milton Keynes Citizen.